Laishuxin/learning-comprehension/docs/cate/english/2_1-reading-economist-1.md

 In Africa most children are supported to be taught in a local language in the first few years, but often, **through** parental pressure or a lack of textbooks, it does not happen.

+Teaching children in English is fine if that is what they say at home or their parents are influent in it.

+But this **is not the case** in most public and low-costs private schools.

+Children are taught in a language they don't understand by teachers whose English is poor.

+The children learn **neither** English **nor** anything else.

+Research demonstrates that children learn more when they are taught in their mother tongue **than** they **do** when they are taught in any other language.

+**In a study of** children in the first three years in 12 schools in Cameroon, those taught in Kom did better than those taught in English in all subjects.

+Parents might **say that** the **point** is to prepare children for workplace, and **that** a grasp of English is more use than sums or history.

+Yet by year five the children taught in Kom **outperformed** English-medium children even in English.

+Perhaps this is because they **gain a better grasp of the mechanics of** reading and writing when they are learning the skills in a language they understand.

+English should be an important subject at school, but not necessarily the language of **instruction**.

+Unless they are confident of the standard of English **on offer**, parents should choose mother-tongue education.

+**Rather than** switching to English-medium teaching, governments fearful of losing **custom** to the private sector should **look at** the many possible ways of improving public schools-limiting the power of **obstructive** teachers' unions, **say**, or handing them over to private-sector managers and developing good curriculums and so on.

 ## vocabulary

 1. Babel: different languages.